kevinanielsen/aoc/README.md

 # Advent of Code
 My attempt at the [Advent of Code](https://adventofcode.com/)

-This year (2023) My attempts will be made using Golang, as I am currently learning the language.
+This year (2023) my attempts will be made using Golang, as I am currently learning the language.